RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 ### Filtering

-Users can establish filters to filter out information which that they user do not want the MVVS to display.
-Users can configure MVVS to filter out certain file names.
-This is done to minimize the amount number of unnecessary files listed.
+You can establish filters to filter out information you do not want MVVS to display.
+You can configure MVVS to filter out certain filenames to minimize the number of unnecessary files listed.

 In the Configure Patterns option, enter the account/folder/file name patterns you want to match.
 Separate each pattern with a comma.
 Pattern matching characters are:
  * \* = any string